About me

-About Me Hey, I’m Eileen, a designer who cares about problem discovery ↔︎ pixel delivery.
-I design the visible layer people interact with, and the invisible one they rely on .
+Hey, I’m Eileen, a designer with a love for problem discovery and visual craft.
+I design the visible layer people interact with, and the invisible one they rely on.

-I enjoy learning about the “why”, building meaningful products that show lots of care ,
+I enjoy digging into the “why”, building meaningful products that show lots of care ,

 and create the feeling of “this is made for me” that can last beyond the year of 2025 .

-The curvy path that often got asked: Public health Design...Why?
+The curvy path that often got asked: Why from public health to design?

-I majored public health in undergrad at UW, my first grad school, and almost went on a academia path.
+I majored public health in undergrad at UW, and almost went on a academia path.
 But I knew something was not right: It was a field where creativity was valued in theory, but in practice, there was little room to experiment.

 Looking back, it all connects.
 I grew up in a family doing furniture small business, and surrounded by well-designed furnitures, and felt the most excited with artsy and creative things.
 While majored in public health, I kept in touch with my creative sides through photography and courses such as graphic design, sculpture, architecture drawing, etc.